manujoz/mjo-litui/docs/mjo-textarea.md

                     type="email"
                     required
                     placeholder="your@email.com"
-                    helper-text="We'll send a confirmation to this email"
+                    helperText="We'll send a confirmation to this email"
                 ></mjo-textfield>

                 <mjo-textarea